yoshall/UrbanFM/README.md

 @inproceedings{Liang:2019:UIF:3292500.3330646,
- author = {Liang, Yuxuan and Ouyang, Kun and Jing, Lin and Ruan, Sijie and Liu, Ye and Zhang, Junbo and Rosenblum, David S. and Zheng, Yu}, title = {UrbanFM: Inferring Fine-Grained Urban Flows}, booktitle = {Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery \&\#38; Data Mining}, series = {KDD '19}, year = {2019}, isbn = {978-1-4503-6201-6},
+ author = {Liang, Yuxuan and Ouyang, Kun and Jing, Lin and Ruan, Sijie and Liu, Ye and Zhang, Junbo and Rosenblum, David S. and Zheng, Yu}, title = {UrbanFM: Inferring Fine-Grained Urban Flows}, booktitle = {Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining}, series = {KDD '19}, year = {2019}, isbn = {978-1-4503-6201-6},